ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The `NtAlpcSendWaitReceivePort` function is indeed waiting for something, thus the reason for our deadlock.

-Note that the deadlock occurs on the first call to a COM method (`hres = ppf->Load(wsz, STGM_READ)`), not we signal with `CoCreateInstance` to create an in-process COM server (`CLSCTX_INPROC_SERVER`).
+Note that the deadlock occurs later on the first call to a COM method (`hres = ppf->Load(wsz, STGM_READ)`), not when we initially call `CoCreateInstance` to create an in-process COM server (`CLSCTX_INPROC_SERVER`).
 The deadlock occurs here because a COM server's startup is lazy loading.
-Lazy loading occurs for the most common `CLSCTX_INPROC_SERVER` execution context, but not necessarily for other execution contexts such as [`CLSCTX_LOCAL_SERVER`](https://learn.microsoft.com/en-us/windows/win32/api/wtypesbase/ne-wtypesbase-clsctx#constants) (thereby causing the deadlock within the `CoCreateInstance` function itself).
+Lazy loading occurs for the most common `CLSCTX_INPROC_SERVER` execution context, but not necessarily for other execution contexts such as [`CLSCTX_LOCAL_SERVER`](https://learn.microsoft.com/en-us/windows/win32/api/wtypesbase/ne-wtypesbase-clsctx#constants) (the deadlock occurs in the `CoCreateInstance` function itself in the latter execution contect).

 Notice this call stack is similar to the deadlock we receive from [`ShellExecute` under `DllMain`](https://elliotonsecurity.com/perfect-dll-hijacking/shellexecute-initial-deadlock-point-stack-trace.png).
-As we know from "Perfect DLL Hijacking", loader lock is the root cause of this deadlock and releasing this lock allows execution to continue (also, see the `DEBUG NOTICE` in the LdrLockLiberator project).
+As we know from "Perfect DLL Hijacking", loader lock is the root cause of this deadlock and releasing this lock allows execution to continue (also, see the `DEBUG NOTICE` in the LdrLockLiberator project for further potential blockers).
 However, setting a read watchpoint on loader lock reveals that user-mode COM internals never check the state of the loader lock.
-This finding leads me to believe that the remote procedure call by `ntdll!NtAlpcSendWaitReceivePort` causes a remote process (`csrss.exe`?) to introspect on the state of loader lock within our process, potentially explaining why WinDbg never hits our watchpoint.
-Starting a COM server (`combase!CComApartment::StartServer`) involves calling [`NdrClientCall2`](https://learn.microsoft.com/en-us/windows/win32/api/rpcndr/nf-rpcndr-ndrclientcall2) to perform a remote procedure call.
+This finding leads me to believe that the local procedure call by `ntdll!NtAlpcSendWaitReceivePort` causes a remote process (`csrss.exe`?) to introspect on the state of loader lock within our process, potentially explaining why WinDbg never hits our watchpoint.
+Starting a COM server (`combase!CComApartment::StartServer`) involves calling [`NdrClientCall2`](https://learn.microsoft.com/en-us/windows/win32/api/rpcndr/nf-rpcndr-ndrclientcall2) to perform a local procedure call (technically "LRPC" which is RPC done locally).
+COM must support real RPC (to another machine) in the case of DCOM, which was eventually integrated into COM (this is likely what `combase!CComApartment::InitRemoting` in the call stack refers to).
 In particular, the `combase!ServerAllocateOXIDAndOID` function does RPC according to the [`lclor` interface](https://github.com/ionescu007/hazmat5/blob/main/lclor.idl).

 [Microsoft explains this deadlock](https://learn.microsoft.com/en-us/cpp/dotnet/initialization-of-mixed-assemblies) (emphasis mine):